lnis-uofu/OpenFPGA/docs/source/manual/arch_lang/config_protocol.rst

   -  a Bit-Line input to load the data
   -  a Word-Line input to enable data write

+.. warning:: Please do NOT add inverted Bit-Line and Word-Line inputs.
+It is not supported yet!

 Memory bank Example
 ~~~~~~~~~~~~~~~~~~~
 The following XML code describes a memory-bank circuitry to configure the core logic of FPGA, as illustrated in :numref:`fig_sram`.